fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 * {% include wp.md name="SageMath" %} &mdash; a mathematics program that uses a Python-like syntax and integrates several free pieces of mathematics software in a single command-line and notebook interface, with interfaces available for several proprietary mathematics programs too.
 * [youtube-dl](https://rg3.github.io/youtube-dl/) ([`youtube-dl`](/man/youtube-dl.1.html)) &mdash; a command-line program for downloading YouTube videos as media files.
 It is managed by pip (so running {% include codeus.html line1="sudo pip install youtube-dl" %} should install it)
+* [yum](http://yum.baseurl.org/) &mdash; the default command-line package manager of CentOS, Fedora &lt;22, Oracle Linux, Red Hat Enterprise Linux (RHEL), *etc.* It is written almost entirely in Python and this likely contributes to its relatively slow speed.